dpjanes/homestar-feed/README.md

 # homestar-feed
 [IOTDB](https://github.com/dpjanes/node-iotdb) Bridge for Atom / RSS feeds.

+<img src="https://raw.githubusercontent.com/dpjanes/iotdb-homestar/master/docs/HomeStar.png" align="right" />

+# About
 This will convert feeds into structured data.

-<img src="https://raw.githubusercontent.com/dpjanes/iotdb-homestar/master/docs/HomeStar.png" align="right" />

 See <a href="samples/">the samples</a> for details how to add to your project. particularly <code>model\_\*.js</code> for "standalone" and <code>iotdb\_\*.js</code>